elastio/bon/website/blog/how-to-do-named-function-arguments-in-rust.md

 If you'd like to know more about `bon` and use it in your code, then visit the [guide page with the full overview](../docs/guide/overview).

-[`bon`] is fully open-source, and available on [Github](https://github.com/elastio/bon).
+[`bon`] is fully open-source, and [available on crates.io](https://crates.io/crates/bon).
+Its code is public on [Github](https://github.com/elastio/bon).
 Consider giving it a star ⭐ if you liked the idea and the implementation.

 ## Acknowledgements